-Soundness Test and Key Requirements Possible Evidence Evidence Provided 23.
-Carbon Offsetting, Feb 2014 24.
-Basement Surveys (neighbours and residents) Responses, Aug/Sep 2012 25.
-Various consultations (including public events) on the emerging basements policy.
-Alternatives Can it be shown that the LPA's chosen approach is the most appropriate given the reasonable alternatives?
-Have the reasonable alternatives been considered and is there a clear audit trail showing how and why the preferred approach was arrived at?
+Soundness Test and Key Requirements Possible Evidence Evidence Provided and is there a clear audit trail showing how and why the preferred approach was arrived at?
 Where a balance had to be struck in taking decisions between competing alternatives, is it clear how and why the decisions were taken?
-Does the sustainability appraisal show how the different options perform and is it clear that sustainability considerations informed the content of the DPD from the start?
-Reports and consultation documents produced in the early stages setting out how alternatives were developed and evaluated, and the reasons for selecting the preferred strategy, and reasons for rejecting the alternatives.
-This should include options covering not just the spatial strategy, but also the quantum of development, strategic policies and development management policies.
+Does the sustainability appraisal show how the different options perform and is it clear that sustainability considerations informed the content of the DPD from the start? should include options covering not just the spatial strategy, but also the quantum of development, strategic policies and development management policies.
 An audit trail of how the evidence base, consultation and SA have influenced the plan.
 Sections of the SA Report showing the assessment of options and alternatives.
 Reports on how decisions on the inclusion of policy were made.
 Sections of the consultation document demonstrating how options were developed and appraised.
-Any other documentation showing how alternatives were developed and evaluated, including a report on how sustainability appraisal has influenced the choice of strategy and the content of The Policy Formulation report, RBKC, (March 2014) sets out how alternatives were considered and evaluated in the SA.
-These alternatives were presented in Appendix B of the Draft Policy Consultation undertaken in December 2012 - January 2013.
+Any other documentation showing how alternatives were developed and evaluated, including a report on how sustainability appraisal has influenced the choice of strategy and the content of policies. consultation stage.
+Effective: the plan should be deliver priorities.
+To be 'effective' a DPD needs to: Be deliverable Demonstrate sound infrastructure delivery partners who are signed Be coherent with the strategies of needs to the delivery partners who are signed Demonstrate how the Duty to Co-op Be flexible Be able to be monitored elivery planning ning barriers to its delivery ed up to it eighbouring authorities e joint working on cross-boundary strategic Deliverable and Coherent Is it clear how the policies will meet the • Sections of the DPD which address delivery, the means of delivery and the timescales for key The adopted strategic objectives will last for the lifetime of